rogerhoward/iiify/README.md

-# iiify
+# niiifty

-A simple Python Flask-based implementation of the IIIF Image API 2.0 standard
+A simple Python Flask-based implementation of the IIIF Image API

 ## Notes
 * This started as a toy project to learn the IIIF API, so it is not necessarily ready for production, but may be some day.